 - 16. For side discharge mower decks, do not operate with the grass deflector shield removed.
 Keep the deflector in the lowest possible posi- - 17.
-When using the tilt-up deck, observe the following: - a.
+When using the tilt-up deck, observe the following recommendations: - a.
 Do not move tractor with deck in tilt-up position. - b.
 Never tilt body forward with deck in tilt-up position. - 18.
-Do not operate the machine with the grass catcher in the DUMP position or with the back door OPEN.
+For GHS equipped models, do not operate the machine with the grass catcher in the DUMP position or with the back door OPEN.
 Dangerous projectiles may be thrown out of the discharge chute or the back of the grass catcher. - 19.
-Use care when closing the grass catcher door.
+For GHS equipped models, use care when closing the grass catcher door.
 Keep fingers and hands away from the hinge and pinch points when the door is being closed.
 Also, keep fingers and hands clear of the door frame.
 The door may slam shut with considerable force.